-The RCGP Research and Surveillance Centre’s (RSC) extensive network of spotter practices currently extracts data from over >500 practices throughout England.
+The RCGP Research and Surveillance Centre’s (RSC) extensive network of spotter practices currently extracts data from nearly 200 practices throughout England.
 The aim of the surveillance scheme is to provide a timely picture of consultations by diagnosis with sentinel GPs in England.
 Prof. Simon de Lusignan is the Medical Director of the RCGP Research and Surveillance Centre.

-The incidence data provides the College, Public Health England (PHE) and the Department of Health with early warning of changes in the incidence of common illnesses presenting to general practice surgeries, particularly important for illnesses such as influenza like-illness and incidence rates for acute illnesses, as detailed in the RCGP’s weekly Communicable and Respiratory Disease Report for England.
+The incidence data provides the cheap viagra on internet resources College, Public Health England (PHE) and the Department of Health with early warning of changes in the incidence of common illnesses presenting to general practice surgeries, particularly important for illnesses such as influenza like-illness and incidence rates for acute illnesses, as detailed in the RCGP’s weekly Communicable and Respiratory Disease Report for England.